 The War Doctor: John Hurt (50th anniversary episode) Although not technically classed as an official Doctor, The War Doctor's origin is explained in the mini-episode "The Night of the Doctor" whereby the eighth Doctor wishes to regenerate as a Warrior, instead of a Doctor.
 This is confirmed when he regenerates as John Hurt, whose first words are "Doctor no more."
 He then joins the tenth and eleventh Doctors in an attempt to stop the war on their home planet of Gallifrey.

 Ninth Doctor: Christopher Eccleston (2005) The sole survivor of the Last Great Time War, scarred by the terrible things he’d seen and done, the Ninth Doctor was an intense and emotional incarnation.
 He took Rose Tyler to see the end of the world, inspired Charles Dickens and showed that for once, everybody could live.

 Tenth Doctor: David Tennant (2005–2010).
 Waking on Christmas Day in his new form, the tenth Doctor fought the Sycorax high above London.
 Travelling with Rose and Mickey he battled Cybermen, werewolves and possibly even the Devil itself.
 David was recently voted the nation's favourite Doctor.

-Eleventh Doctor: Matt Smith (2010–present).
+Eleventh Doctor: Matt Smith (2010–2013).
 Born, “still cooking”, into a crashing TARDIS, the Eleventh Doctor hurtled into the life of Amy Pond.
 The Doctor and Amy battled new paradigm Daleks in World War Two, Weeping Angels by the thousand and the depression in Vincent van Gogh’s mind.